2023 Solar Incentives Guide for Jackson, OH - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives may be the first thing that comes to mind.
-One of the incentives that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of the cost of your solar system.
+When you think about solar incentives, you probably think of federal incentives first.
+One of the incentives that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a certain percentage of your solar system's cost.

 State & Local Solar Incentives